A to Z Kids Stuff

 Sorting Game

-need: Construction paper, envelopes, sacks
+Need: Construction paper, envelopes, sacks

 Cut out squares from colored construction paper and write a different number on each square (laminate them if you wish).
 Write a different number on the front of small paper sacks.
 I used numbers 1-10.
 Tape the sacks on the doors or wall, but keep them in the same room.
 Give each child a sack full of the numbers and tell them they are mail carriers and the sacks hanging up are the mail boxes.
 Have them walk around and deliver their mail.
 The kids really like this game.
 Try it using shapes and letters also.
 Contributed By: Connie